Click here to skip to the system design of school 2.

 • They are allowed to use a sports hall or library, so long as it is used as intended.

-People will apply to make their own "trade" activities and spaces of whatever size, type, rigidity and pupil acceptance, and then seek approval to get public funding and permission.
+People will, for example, apply to head teachers to make their own "trade" activities and spaces of whatever size, type, rigidity and pupil acceptance for a school.
 They'll do the same for "gifts".

 Punishment doesn't inherently teach against bad behaviour.
 It only postpones bad behaviour.
 Prevention is preferable to treatment, containment or cure.
 The real societal cure is societal prevention, and it goes way beyond individual experiences.